 Contact customers to confirm their order

-Contacting customers by phone or email to confirm their details before fulfilling an order can give you time to verify if a payment is legitimate.
+Contacting customers by phone or email to confirm their details before fulfilling an order can give you time to verify that a payment is legitimate.
 Contact information that doesn’t belong to the customer or fails to work may indicate a fraudulent payment.
-A nonsensical or evasive answer is also a typically a good indication of potentially fraudulent behavior.
-Keep in mind that even phone or email responses cannot guarantee that the person responding is the true cardholder.
+A nonsensical or evasive answer is also typically a good indication of potentially fraudulent behavior.
+Keep in mind that even phone or email responses can’t guarantee that the person responding is the true cardholder.

 Verify your customer’s identity

 For some, verifying the identity of customers can be beneficial.
 Consider using Stripe Identity to verify a government ID and match with a selfie of the document holder.
 Alternatively, you can also ask customers to connect their Facebook or LinkedIn accounts, for example, can serve as further proof of their identity.
 Connecting a social networking account doesn’t prove who a person is, but it’s an extra step that a fraudster might not take.
 Of course, some legitimate customers may not want to go through this additional process, and your conversion rate may suffer as a result.

 Refund suspicious payments immediately